kaskada-ai/kaskada-ai.github.io/_posts/2023-06-05-timelines-save-time-and-money.md

 # Case study: calculating daily user statistics and aggregations

-In this example, I’d like to show how hard it can be to calculate (seemingly) simple rolling averages when your software tools don't understand time.
+In this example, I illustrate how hard it can be to calculate (seemingly) simple rolling averages when your software tools don't understand time.

 On a project some years ago, our goal was a common one: daily reporting of user